ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ## The Workflow

 The workflow changed significantly to support seeding and migrations.
-In my previous post the database was automatically populated but when more control is required that might not be suitable.
+In my previous post the database was automatically populated, but when more control is required we can populate it ourselves.

-Our goal is going from an empty database to a populated one.
-We will make a couple migrations and seed the database before running client and api containers.
+Our goal is going from an empty database to a seeded one.
+First, we will create a database container in the background, make a couple migrations, then seed the database before running the client and api containers.

-### Step 1) Copy the .env.sample file and rename it to .env.
+### Step 1) Rename .env.sample to .env

+The contents of `.env` should look like this:

 ```
 # DEVELOPMENT ENVIRONMENT VARIABLES